BCPA - Homestead

 Note: The amount of the homestead exemption protection granted to an owner residing on a particular property is to be applied against the amount of that person's interest in the property.
 This provision is limited in that the proportional amount of the homestead exemption allowed any person shall not exceed the proportionate assessed valuation based on the interest owned by the person.
 For example, assuming a property valued at $40,000, with the residing owner's interest in the property being $20,000, then $20,000 of the homestead exemption is all that can be applied to that property.
 If there are multiple owners, all as joint tenants with rights of survivorship, the owner living at property filing receives the full exemption.

-For more info about the Homestead, Low-Income Senior, Disability, Widow/Widower, and Disabled Veteran Exemptions, please contact our Customer Service & Exemptions Division:
+For more info about the exemptions listed below, please contact our Customer Service & Exemptions Division:

 Call 954.357.6830 or